blast

 credential application deadline

-The next Credential Interviews are scheduled for Monday, February 2, 2026.
+The next Credential Interviews (both for initial credentials and credential upgrades) are scheduled for Monday, February 2, 2026.
 To be included in this interview date, completed applications must be submitted by December 1, 2025.
-For questions, please reach out to our office at credentials@agkansas.com to begin the application process
+For questions, please reach out to our office at credentials@agkansas.com.

 Introducing Our New Presbyters: